MaxxRider/Leech-Pro/README.md

 * `/gleech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 And this will download the files from the given link or torrent and will upload to the drive using rclone.

+* `/leech unzip`: This will unzip the .zip file and dupload to telegram.

+* `/gleech unzip`: This will unzip the .zip file and upload to drive.

 * [Only work with direct link for now]It is like u can add custom name as prefix of the original file name.
 Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`